Agenta-AI/agenta/agenta-cli/agenta/client/Readme.md

             output:
               location: local-file-system
               path: ../backend
+            config:
+              timeout_in_seconds: 600
     ```

-7. Go to the fern.config.json file and change the value of "organization" to `agenta`
+8. Go to the fern.config.json file and change the value of "organization" to `agenta`

-8. Generate the client code
+9. Generate the client code

     ```bash
         fern generate
     ```

-9. Delete the fern folder.
+10. Delete the fern folder.